Install Python interpreter

 pip install <package_name>:

 pip install matplotlib(will also install numpy…)

-import tensorflow as tf import numpy as np import matplotlib.pyplot as plt import cv2 print("hello world")
+import torch import numpy as np import matplotlib.pyplot as plt import cv2 print("hello world")

 If all installation went well, you should see “hello world” in the cmd.

 Working only on the CMD is hard… We will use VSCode which is our Integrated development environment (IDE) of choice.
 This will give us syntax highlighting, debugging and much more.

 - Open our project directory in VSCode and create a new

 - Select our Python interpreter by opening the Command Palette (Ctrl+Shift+P) and type

 - You can run the code in debug mode using